Breast Cancer Surgery

 Simple (Total) Mastectomy

-During this procedure, breast and underarm lymph nodes are removed but the chest muscle is left intact.
+Also called a total mastectomy with axillary lymph node dissection, this procedure removes breast and underarm lymph nodes but leave chest muscle intact.